Cocktail Cost Calculator

 Saqib Hanif

-The Cocktail Cost Calculator estimates cost per cocktail and a suggested menu price based on your target COGS.
-You provide bottle cost and size, pour size, other-ingredient cost per cocktail, and a target COGS%.
+The Cocktail Cost Calculator estimates cost per cocktail and suggests a menu price using your target COGS.
+Enter bottle cost/size, pour size, other-ingredient cost per cocktail, and target COGS%.

 Formulas